-Engaging Fathers in Parenting Programs is a free, national training program for staff aiming to improve skills for engaging, working with, and retaining fathers in parenting services or interventions.
+Engaging Fathers in Parenting Programs is a free, international training program for staff aiming to improve skills for engaging, working with, and retaining fathers in parenting services or interventions.

 This online training program takes approximately two hours.
-After completing the training, you will be emailed a training completion certificate.
+After completing the training, you will be able to download a training completion certificate.
 The training is AASW-endorsed and can be counted towards your continuing professional development (CPD).

 We have also developed Best Practice Guidelines for Engaging Fathers, a comprehensive resource to support this training program.
 Download the guidelines here.

 The training has been developed by a team of psychologists and researchers at the University of Sydney.
 The training is part of the Like Father Like Son project, which is proudly funded by the Movember Foundation.
 Find out more about the project.

 This program focuses on general engagement strategies for fathers.
 This program does not address techniques on how to manage specific issues such as domestic violence, substance use, and significant mental health issues.
 If you are interested in finding out more about how to manage these issues, please find a specialised training program that focuses on these specific topics.